Idioms

 • Idioms Quiz

-• give free rein to (someone or something)
+• can't stand (someone or something)

 • My Account / Test History